Let’s do a quick lesson that may take us back to our school days. I want to make sure everyone knows what a commodity is and is not.

-The price of copper is universal, and fluctuates daily based only on global supply and demand.
-Stereo systems, on the other hand, have many aspects of product differentiation, such as the brand, the user interface, the perceived quality, etc. And, the more valuable a stereo is perceived to be, the more it will cost.
+The price of copper is universal.
+It fluctuates daily based only on global supply and demand.
+Stereo systems on the other hand, have many aspects of product differentiation.
+These would the brand, the user interface, the perceived quality, etc. And, the more valuable a stereo is perceived to be the more it will cost.

 Commoditization (also called commodification) occurs as a goods or services market loses differentiation across its supply base.
-As such, goods that formerly carried premium margins for market participants have become commodities, such as generic pharmaceuticals and silicon chips.
+As such, goods that formerly carried premium margins for market participants have become commodities.
+Examples are generic pharmaceuticals and silicon chips.
 And mortgages too?

-I was sitting in a meeting of business people a few days ago, and before the meeting started we were joking around with each other.
-As we were firing jokes at each other about our respective businesses, a friend of mine replied to me, “what are you laughing at, you sell a commodity!”
+I was sitting in a meeting of business people a few days ago.
+And before the meeting started we were joking around with each other.
+We were firing jokes at each other about our respective businesses.
+A friend of mine replied to me, “what are you laughing at, you sell a commodity!”
 OK, now the gloves are off!
 No more Mr. Nice Guy!

 My reply was, jokingly, “not any more.”
 But I was not joking.
-I don’t know that mortgages ever were a commodity, although we have certainly been treated that way.
-Maybe you could say with a straight face that in the boom market of the early 2000’s, when anyone with a pulse could get a loan, that we were a commodity.
+I don’t know that mortgages ever were a commodity.
+Although we have certainly been treated that way.
+Maybe you could say with a straight face that in the boom market of the early 2000’s.
+That was when anyone with a pulse could get a loan, then we were a commodity.
 Those days are LONG gone.
 I have clients with 35% to 60% down payments who have trouble getting a mortgage!

-Treating one of the most complicated transactions you’ll ever undertake, which is currently in the midst of the most regulated market, the most painful process and the most over analyzed mortgage underwriting we have ever seen; how is a mortgage transaction a commodity?
+Treating one of the most complicated transactions you’ll ever undertake as a commodity is a problem.
+We are currently in the midst of the most regulated market, which creates a painful process.
+And the most over analyzed mortgage underwriting we have ever seen!
+How is a mortgage transaction a commodity?

 The simple fact is that people wrongly treat most everything as a commodity.
-We don’t want our own job, service or product treated as a commodity mind you, but when its time to open our wallets, we treat almost everything as a commodity.
+We don’t want our own job, service, or product treated as a commodity mind you.
+But when it’s time to open our wallets we treat almost everything as a commodity.
 Then we shop for rock bottom price without any concern for quality.
 And then we expect top notch service!
-And then have the audacity to complain when we don’t get it!
+And we have the audacity to complain when we don’t get it!

+Mortgage loan officers: I am well qualified!
 Anyone can get my loan through, right?
-I am well qualified!

 I JUST NEED THE BEST PRICE!
 Right?!

-Then, when the mortgage is delayed or gets rejected, and the home sits on the market, and the car breaks down again, and the paint peels, and the roof leaks; we scream bloody murder, and reach for the yellow pages to call a lawyer to sue people with.
+When the mortgage is delayed or gets rejected, and the home sits on the market, and the car breaks down again, and the paint peels, and the roof leaks; we scream bloody murder.
+And we reach for the yellow pages to call a lawyer to sue people.
 The lawyer, of course, we’ll shop for their fees as well!

 Buy any brand of salt or corn, I don’t care.
-But when it comes to something that is really important, like your finances, shelter, health and your future, SHOP SERVICE, EXECUTION and REPUTATION FIRST.
+But when it comes to something that is really important, like your finances, shelter, health and your future, shop service, execution, and reputation.